aitorpazos/shamir-iso/README.md

 dd status=progress if=shamir-manage.iso of=/dev/<your USB stick device> bs=1M
 ```

 Log in using `root` user and `toor` as a password.

-If you want a minimal graphical environment launch `startx`.
+**If your system has UEFI Secure Boot enabled, you will need to disable it or switch to BIOS mode (also called legacy mode)
+in your firmware options**

 ### Split a key